 Woman in distress from vertigo needing physiotherapy for vestibular rehabilitation at Cross Roads Physiotherapy & Massage Therapy in Vancouver

-Located in your inner ear, the vestibular system is crucial for maintaining balance, spatial orientation, and eye movement coordination.
-It provides feedback to your brain about head position and movement, allowing you to stand upright, move steadily, and stay focused while in motion.
+Located in your inner ear, the vestibular system is responsible to help you to maintain balance and spatial orientation, and to coordinate eye movement.
+It provides feedback to your brain about head position, allowing you to stand upright, move steadily, and stay focused while you are in motion.

-When the vestibular system is not working as it should, it will disrupt your balance and may cause dizziness, vertigo, imbalanced walking, sudden blurry vision, headaches, nausea and vomiting.
-Consequently, you may feel disoriented, unsteady and frustrated.
-Imagine not being able to get up or to drive to work because you feel like the world is spinning.
+When the vestibular system is not working as it should, your balance is disrupted.
+Symptoms of this dysfunction may present as dizziness, vertigo, unsteady walking, sudden blurry vision, headaches, nausea and even vomiting.
+Consequently, you are left feeling disoriented and scared.
+Imagine not being able to get up or drive to work because it feels like the world keeps spinning non-stop.

 Many physiotherapists have training to provide Vestibular Rehabilitation Therapy (VRT).
 VRT helps patients who suffer from conditions like benign paroxysmal positional vertigo (BPPV), Ménière’s disease, labyrinthitis, vestibular neuritis, and cervicogenic dizziness.
 The goal of VRT is to retrain the brain to compensate for vestibular dysfunction.